 April 2021 The Top 5 names have been selected!
 Our zookeepers have selected a Top 5 from more than 2,600 submissions.
-We will announce the winning name during a live stream at Apenheul on Saturday, 1 May.
 The first people to submit the five names through the website have been notified personally.
 Top 5 (in no specific order):

 - Kymani